+When the Mesh Peering Protocol Identifier field is 255, the active mesh peering protocol is specified by a Vendor Specific element that is present in the frame.
+The content of the Vendor Specific element is beyond the scope of this standard.
+(See 7.3.2.26.)

 The Local Link ID field is the unsigned integer value generated by the local mesh STA to identify the mesh peering instance.